 Ultimately, neither one of these guitars is necessarily better than the other.
 Consider your playing style and your own tone preferences, and you’ll be able to select the best one for you.
 It is important to note that this guitar does not come with electronics.

 This is because most classical performances and recordings are done with high-quality microphones rather than undersaddle or similar pickups.
 However, if you prefer a nylon string guitar that you can plug in to play, you can always purchase a pickup and have it installed after purchase.

 Finish And Appointments

 Even though it isn’t in the highest price range Cordoba offers, the Cordoba C10 is a very well-appointed guitar.
 Both the bridge and the binding are made of Indian rosewood.
 Wood binding like this (and especially binding using such a rare tonewood) is fairly uncommon, even in this price range.
 The darkness of the rosewood nicely frames the soundboard, giving the C10 a look of subtle elegance.

 Both the nut and saddle of the C10 are made of bone.
 While it’s common to see Tusq, NuBone, and other modern composites on steel-string guitars, many classical manufacturers prefer the more vintage sound of bone.

 For some people, buying an acoustic guitar without playing it is a bit of a gamble.
 However, it doesn’t have to be.
-If you look carefully at what other buyers have said about a given guitar and do some research into specs and sound quality, you can get a pretty good idea of whether a certain guitar is right for you.
-Here are some reviews of the Cordoba C10 to help you make your decision.
+If you look carefully at what other buyers have said about a given guitar and research specs and sound quality, you can get a pretty good idea of whether a certain guitar is right for you.
+Here are some reviews of the Cordoba C10 to help you decide.